Competitive Congressional Districts

 Almost 1 out of every 5 Town Meeting Members elected in 2016 received just 0 or 1 votes; close to 30% managed 5 votes or less.
 Is that a reasonable number of votes for someone to be entrusted with making decisions on a budget of a quarter of a billion dollars?
 For a town of 60K+ people?
-Check out the data: Framingham 2016 Town Meeting Election Results
+Dive into the data: Framingham 2016 Town Meeting Election Results

 There wasn't a single contested Town Meeting election this year, and only one of the town's precincts had enough candidates on the ballot to fill all its seats.
 An election preview map and sortable table: Framingham 2016 Town Meeting Openings.